sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

     )
 ```

-Summary of the data is as shown below
+The summary of the data is shown below